treocaynho01629/CDWeb_RING-2.0/README.md

 ## Introduction

-RING is an E-Commerce Web App built using Spring Boot, ViteJS, Turborepo, and PostgreSQL.
+RING! is an E-Commerce Web App built using Spring Boot, ViteJS, Turborepo, designed with a highly responsive UI.
+It integrates the PayOS payment gateway, supports email notifications, order tracking, and more.

 #### Live Demo: